hotdog-werx/codeguide/README.md

 # codeguide

-Collection of configurations and scripts to use in hotdog-werx repos
+Collection of configurations and scripts to use in hotdog-werx repos.
+And more and more and more